BhaskarMantralaHub/spring-boot-foundation/src/main/java/com/bhaskarmantrala/hub/springbootfoundation/aop/aspect oriented programming notes.md

 **Terminologies:**
 1. Aspect - Class - Like transactions, logging, security, ...
-2. Advice - Aspect Class methods
+2. Advice - Aspect Class methods and must be any one of the following:
    1. Before Advice - Before running business method
    2. After Advice - After running business method
    3. Around Advice - 2 Parts.
 Order of execution: